 You'll only need four ingredients that you probably have on hand to make the glaze for this sweet and tangy Honey Chili Lime Glazed Salmon.
 Use this easy recipe to grill or bake in salmon in foil or sear it then bake it in the oven.
 Ready in 15 minutes!

 What's not to love about this Honey Chili Lime Glazed Salmon?
 Nothing!

-garlic: one clove, minced
+- garlic: one or two cloves, minced

-dried red chili pepper flakes: for a little heat
+- dried red chili pepper flakes: for a little heat

 That's it!
 How easy is that?

 You can cook this salmon in one of three ways.
 Your choice!

 - Cook the salmon in foil on an outdoor grill.

 - Wrap the salmon in foil and bake it in the oven.

 - Sear it in a skillet, then bake in the oven.
 See instructions in the recipe card below for this easy option.